-Nonemaker served as an assistant coach at Monmouth for three years prior to coming to ODU.
+Nonemaker served as an assistant coach and recruiting coordinator at Monmouth University for two years prior to coming to ODU.
 In 2011, Monmouth won the NEC regular season title with a 36-19 overall mark and 25-7 conference record, winning every league series.
 Nonemaker tutored NEC Player of the Year, and Louisville Slugger/TPX Third Team All-American second baseman Ryan Terry, who was drafted by the Tampa Bay Rays.

-A 20th round draft choice of Philadelphia in 2002, Nonemaker went on to be a member of the Phillies Gulf Coast Championship team in '02, and in 2003, split the year between the Lakewood BlueClaws (Single-A) and the Reading Phillies (Double-A).
+A 20th-round draft choice of Philadelphia in 2002, Nonemaker went on to be a member of the Phillies Gulf Coast Championship team in 2002, and in 2003, split the year between the Lakewood Blue Claws (Single-A) and the Reading Phillies (Double-A).

 Following his playing days, Nonemaker began his coaching career at Auburn University in 2004.
 The former Commodore coached for three seasons at AU, helping guide the Tigers to a Regional Final in 2005.
 He has coached 14 position players who have been drafted by MLB teams, two of which have played in the major leagues.